Olibabba/Pewlett-Hackard-Analysis/README.md

 - 1,549 retirement-ready employees are eligible for mentorship

--

 ## Summary

 How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-- There will be 72,458 total positions to fill
+- There will be 72,458 total positions to fill in total

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 - There are not nearly enough elibible mentors.
 If every 1,549 eligible mentors decide to do so, each one would need to mentor about 45 new employees.